 - 1. Navigate to: Setup \rightarrow Advanced setup \rightarrow Sensor config \rightarrow Profile density \rightarrow Profile density offset distance - 2.
-Input the desired value for the Profile density offset distance parameter. - └ The value of the profile density offset distance defines the distance between the start point (upper interface) and the first measurement point. - Navigate to: Setup → Advanced setup → Sensor config → Profile density → Profile density interval - 4.
-Input the desired value for the Profile density interval parameter. - 5.
-Set Tank profile option in the Gauge command parameter to start measurement.
+Input the desired value for the Profile density offset distance. - └ The value of the profile density offset distance defines the distance between the start point (datum plate or bottom of the tank) and the first measurement point. - Navigate to: Setup → Advanced setup → Sensor config → Profile density → Profile density interval - 4.
+Input the desired value for the Profile density interval. - 5.
+Set Tank profile in the Gauge command to start measurement.